- Miss Furr and Miss Skeene (2012)

 Some of the vocal sounds in Swash derive from the South African Zulu language, which is rich in musical slides and in a variety of tongue clicks.
 Adelaide Ngoneni Cele was the language consultant.
 The two singers in the piece, one on either side of the stage, are amplified, so that their percussive sounds blend with the dancers' taps and body slaps, and their sustained sounds and long glissandos can be heard flowing over the taps, enveloping the stage.
 The American folk form Eephing, a folk form that developed in the Appalachians during the 19th century, is also an influence in this piece.
 Eephing, incorporating both exhaled and inhaled sung syllables, was used to holler to farm animals.
 The last part of Swash brings out four women's names, American and Zulu: Anita (for Anita Feldman), Nokuthula (for Ms. Cele's mother), Nora (for the composer's mother) and Ngoneni (for Ngoneni Cele).

 Swash was premiered at Woodpeckers Tap Dance Studio in New York City in 1994.
 Subsequent performances include Dance Theater Workshop (NYC), SUNY Albany, SUNY Buffalo and Columbia Festival of the Arts (MD).
-The tap parts have been performed by Anita Feldman, Rhonda Price and Sheri Laroche.
-Vocal parts have been performed by Dora Ohrenstein, Susan Botti and Lisa Bielawa.
+The tap parts have been performed by Anita Feldman, Rhonda Price, and Sheri Laroche.
+Vocal parts have been performed by Dora Ohrenstein, Susan Botti, and Lisa Bielawa.

 Swash was made with a New State Council on the Arts Composer Commission and a New York Sate Council on the Arts Company Grant.
 Special thanks to the Foundation for Contemporary Arts for additional support.

 Audio recording is of vocal parts only (no tap), plus there is a demo of Zulu language click sounds.
-Recording is in three parts: 1) Vocal parts plus click track.
-2) Vocal parts only.
-3) Zulu demo.
+Recording is in three parts: 1) Vocal parts plus click track, 2) Vocal parts only, 3) Zulu demo.
 Singers are Lisa Bielawa (voice 1) and Katie Geissinger (voice 2).
 Zulu language demo by Adelaide Ngoneni Cele.

-Click here to view the score.
+Click here to view the score and listen to the recording.

--------------------------------- Video recorded live in concert (a good look at the choreography but sound quality is mediocre) Tap dance performed by Sheri Laroche and Rhonda Price Singers are Lisa Bielawa and Katie Geissinger Video recorded June 20, 1998, at The Kitchen (NYC)
+Video recorded live in concert (a good look at the choreography but sound quality is mediocre).
+Tap dance performed by Sheri LaRoche and Rhonda Price.
+Singers are Lisa Bielawa and Katie Geissenger.
+Video recorded June 20, 1998 at The Kitchen in NYC.

 Click here to view the video recording.